Air Defense Forces Announce Results of Repelling a New Russian Attack — online.ua

 Points of attention

-This time, drones and missiles flew from the following directions: Bryansk, Millerovo, Shatalovo, Voronezh and Bryansk regions of the Russian Federation.
+This time, drones and missiles flew from the following directions: Kursk, Bryansk, Millerovo, Primorsko-Akhtarsk, Shatalovo — RF.

-The Sumy and Donetsk regions were attacked with strike UAVs, and the Chernihiv region with missiles.

-The Ukrainian Air Force officially confirmed that 12 UAVs and 3 missiles were hit at 7 locations.
+The Air Force of the Armed Forces of Ukraine officially confirmed that a missile and 20 UAVs were hit at 12 locations in the frontline areas of the Kharkiv, Donetsk, and Dnipropetrovsk regions.

 More on the topic